turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

 **NOTE:** I prefer to use the [GitHub CLI][7] tool when working with GitHub
 {% endhint %}

-The relevant code to look at is located in the following files:
+The relevant code to look at within the [STAKE][3] is:
-- [lib.rs][9] - the thing to pay attention to is StakeTokenContract::env
+- [lib.rs][9] - take note of the `StakeTokenContract::env` field - notice anything interesting about it?
 - [contract.rs][12] - decouples the contract from `near_sdk::env`, which is "hard wired" to the contract by default (this will make more sense down below)
 - [test_utils.rs][10] - builds upon NEAR SDK unit testing support
 - [contract/fungible_token.rs][11] - contains the Fungible Token unit tests - as a follow up to our last tutorial where we implemented the FT NEP-141 standard for the STAKE token

 ### How we will structure the test code
 I will share with you my coding standards, but the key here is to have coding standards.
-Be consistent and disciplined in following the coding standard that is in place.
+Be consistent and disciplined in following the coding standard that are in place.
 This keeps the code better organized, easier to navigate, and simpler to follow.

-##### 1. Create one test module per contract function.
+##### 1. Group unit tests for each contract function into separate test modules.
 For example:
 ```rust
 #[cfg(test)]
 mod test_transfer {